 - During the time a student is suspended or expelled from school, the student may not:

 - Be on school property or in any school building without the permission of the principal.

 - Attend any school activity as a spectator, participant or observer.

-Students who are suspended for more than 10 days or expelled from school may appeal to the board within 10 calendar days of receiving written notice of the hearing results.
+- A student over the age of 18 or the parents or guardian of a student who is suspended for more than 10 days or expelled from school may appeal to the board within 10 calendar days of receiving written notice of the hearing results.